 Segmenting is a skill used in spelling.
 In order to spell the word cat, it is necessary to segment the word into its constituent sounds; c-a-t.
 Children often understand segmenting as ‘chopping’ a word.
 Before writing a word young children need time to think about it, say the word several times, ‘chop’ the word and then write it.

 Phonics Screening Check

-All children in Year 1 have, for the first time this year, completed a national phonics screening check.
+All children in Year 1 complete a national phonics screening check.
 The phonics screening check comprises of a list of 40 words that children read one-to- one with a teacher.
 The list is a combination of both real and ‘pseudo-words’ (nonsense words).
 Children need to be able to blend the sounds together fluently to read the words.

 The expected standard is 32 or more out of a total of 40.
-Any children who have not achieved this expected standard will be given further support and have the opportunity of retaking the screening check in Year 2.
+Any children who has not achieved this expected standard will be given further support and have the opportunity to retake the screening check in Year 2.